vinitX/mpnum/docs/intro.rst

 This figure tells us how to obtain the local tensors which represent the product: We have to compute new tensors as indicated by the shaded area.
-The figure also tells us that the bond dimension of the result is the product of the bond dimensions of the two individual MPO representations.
+The figure also tells us that the representation rank of the result is the product of the representation rank of the two individual MPO representations.

 .. _intro-pmps: